CarsonScott/onlinestats/README.md

 # OnlineStats

-OnlineStats is an online machine-learning library for creating robust statistical models of streaming observations.
+OnlineStats is an online machine-learning library for creating robust statistical models of streaming data.

 ## Estimators